-When changing career, do you have to retrain and work your way up the ladder again?
+When changing career from law, do you have to retrain and work your way up the ladder again?

 If I was given £1 for every time a lawyer said to me that they would like to change career but cannot face retraining or working their way up the career ladder again, I would be earning a very decent side income.
 However, it is a common misconception and can be the cause of lost opportunities for those who think in this way for it is possible to change career without retraining and without working your way up the career ladder again.